 Two goals within 100 seconds saw the reigning European champions Liverpool move to the last 16 of the Champions League as the Reds got the better of Red Bull Salzburg in their own backyard.
 Mohamed Salah opened the scoring for Jurgen Klopp’s men in the 57th minute of the match followed by a goal from midfielder Naby Keita which sealed the 2-0 win for his side.

-This is the third time that the Merseyside club have qualified for the knockout rounds under the tutelage of the German gaffer since his arrival at Anfield.
-However, one would feel for Red Bull Salzburg as they had a fairly good tournament that saw them score 16 goals in the group stages and yet being eliminated in an unceremonious way.
+This is the third time that the Merseyside club has qualified for the knockout rounds.
+That is under the tutelage of the German gaffer since his arrival at Anfield.
+However, one would feel for Red Bull Salzburg.
+They had a fairly good tournament that saw them score 16 goals in the group stages and yet being eliminated in an unceremonious way.
 In fact, their match against Liverpool was the first one in the group stage that saw them failing to net the ball at least once.

 It was an intense match with a number of talking points that we will discuss below-

 The European champions were in a spot of bother.
 That is with the way they have been performing at the European stage this season so far.
 They were even dreading elimination from the group stage.
 However, their front three once again proved to be the differentiating factor.